Section 11 / Safeguarding Adults Audit Self-Assessment

 The role of the CSCP and CSAB is to support this exercise and to collate the responses in order that the Partnership may determine:

-- What the self-assessments tell us about the effectiveness of arrangements for the safeguarding of children and young people and adults in Calderdale
+- What the self-assessments tell us about the effectiveness of arrangements for the safeguarding of children, young people and adults in Calderdale

-- What this tells us about the effectiveness of joint working to protect children and young people and adults in Calderdale
+- What this tells us about the effectiveness of joint working to protect children, young people and adults in Calderdale

 The results of the audit will then form an important part of: